westonstearns/courses-stattleship-r-intro/chapter1.md

 test_function("set_token", args_not_specified_msg = 'Make sure you add "TEMPORARY_TOKEN" to the `set_token` function.',
               incorrect_msg = 'The `set_token` function is not working properly, take a look at the instructions again and make sure that your token exactly matches what you see in the instructions.')

 test_object("query_list",incorrect_msg = "Don't make any changes to the `query_list` object.
-If you need to you can reset                 the sample code by clickin gon the arrow near the `submit answer` button.")
+If you need to you can reset                 the sample code by clicking on the arrow near the `submit answer` button.")

 test_function("ss_get_result", args_not_specified_msg = 'When running the AIP call, `ss_get_results`, make sure you fill in               the blanks according to the instructions.',
               incorrect_msg = 'The `ss_get_results` function is not working properly, take a look at the instructions again and make sure the arguements exactly match what you see in the instructions.')